openbraininstitute/sonata-extension/source/sonata_report.rst

       "dend_report_v": {                            // Name of the report
         "type": "compartment",
         "sections": "compartment_set",              // Use "compartment_set"
-        "compartments": "example_compartment_set",  // Name of the set from compartment_sets.json
+        "compartments": "example_compartment_set",  // Name of the set from compartment_sets.json, see above.
         "variable_name": "v",
         "unit": "mV",
         "dt": 0.1,